AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49129-the-content-attribute-is-not-returned-in-product-media-api-responses.md

 title: 'ACSD-49129: "Content" attribute not returned in product media API responses'
 description: Apply the ACSD-49129 patch to fix the Adobe Commerce issue where the *content* attribute (*base64 image code*) is not returned in the `rest/V1/products/sku/media` product media API responses.
 ---
-# ACSD-49129: The "content" attribute is not returned in product media API responses
+# ACSD-49129: "Content" attribute not returned in product media API responses

 The ACSD-49129 patch fixes the issue where the "content" attribute ([!UICONTROL base64 image code]) is not returned in the `rest/V1/products/sku/media` product media API responses.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.30 is installed.
 The patch ID is ACSD-49129.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.